Governance

 Professor Attila Brungs

-UNSW Vice Chancellor & President
+University of New South Wales (UNSW) Vice Chancellor & President

 Professor Brungs commenced his appointment on 31 January 2022, joining UNSW from his position as Vice-Chancellor and President of University of Technology Sydney (UTS) (2014 – 2021).
 He was Deputy Vice-Chancellor and Vice-President (Research), UTS (2009 – 2014).
 In November 2021, Professor Brungs was appointed Emeritus Professor and Emeritus Vice-Chancellor, UTS.
 He is a distinguished academic and higher education leader with extensive experience in the government and corporate sectors.